robbiebusinessacc/SuperStudy/README.md

 - Integrating study resources, such as videos, quizzes, and flashcards

 ### Contributing
-If you are interested in contributing to this project, please feel free to submit a pull request or reach out to us.
+If you are interested in contributing to this project, please feel free to submit a pull request or reach out.

 ### License
 This project is licensed under the unlicense License.